-In the event that your visa is denied, you will receive a letter detailing the reason for rejection so that you can address it.
 Often, denial is due to the applicant not meeting minimum salary requirements, or providing incomplete or incorrect information.
+Healthcare workers applying under ineligible occupations may be able to apply under a different visa route.
 If your application has been denied, consult an immigration advisor.
 You may be able to apply for an administrative or judicial review.
 In some cases, submitting a new application may be the quickest solution.
 A qualified lawyer can advise you on the best route to achieve the visa based on your circumstances.

 Employment permits may be required by some non-EEA nationals in order to work in the UK.
 However, Irish citizens may not require a visa or employment permit to work within the European Economic Area.
 Consult a qualified immigration lawyer to determine whether a UK visa or employment permit may benefit you.